NkVaishnav/Vaishnav_Physical_design/README.md

 ```

 The above code has been simulated with a testbench for getting the exact optimization requirement and the output is mentioned below
-Here the reset actually acts as a set

 ![dff_const5_iv](https://github.com/NkVaishnav/Vaishnav_Physical_design/assets/142480622/19e7519c-e6c4-4914-87c0-2e71cc75c47f)